Frequently Asked Questions

 What tabletops work with these coasters?

-How many times can the sticky gel be reused?
+How many times can the sticky gel be washed and reused?

-Can these be used in extreme waves, such as 3 to 4 feet high, as we see on the great lakes?
+Can these be used in extreme waves, such as 3 to 7 feet high, as we may see on the great lakes and oceans?

-Indoor simulated testing suggests that they will work quite well under those conditions, provided they are used within the tabletop, dish, and gel care requirements.
-However, official testing in that environment has not yet been done.
-We look forward to putting them to that test in spring/summer 2019.
+Indoor simulated testing suggests that they will work quite well under those conditions, provided they are used within the tabletop, dish, and care requirements.
+Please stay tuned as we gather more information, and we would love to hear from you.

-How much weight can a magnetic coaster hold?
+How much weight can a magnetic coaster system hold?

 Are these dishwasher and microwave safe?

 No. They are neither dishwasher nor microwave safe.
-To keep clean, use warm water on the sticky gel and use a damp cloth to remove dirt and debris from the magnet and base.
+To keep clean, use warm water on the sticky gel and use a damp cloth to remove dirt and debris from the coaster.
+For ease, leave the gel secured to the coaster while washing with warm water, then put the coaster and on its side to air dry.

 Are there temperature limits for the sticky gel and magnet?

 Yes.
-The sticky gel should not go below -4 degrees or exceed 248 degrees farenheit.
-The magnet will become brittle at temperatures of -15 degrees farenheit and will lose its power at 170 degree farfenheit.
-While warm surfaces are okay, do not attach to hot surfaces.
+The sticky gel should not go below -4 degrees or exceed 248 degrees fahrenheit.
+The magnet will become brittle at temperatures of -15 degrees fahrenheit and will lose its power at 170 degrees fahrenheit.
+Use double walled or insulated stainless steel for drinks such as coffee to avoid overheating the gel pad and causing it to release.
+The gel has not yet been tested in extreme heat environments such as the Bahamas.
+We look forward to gathering more information on high heat environments.

 Does humidity affect the sticky gel?

-No. According to the manufacturer, humidity does not affect the sticky gel.
+According to the manufacturer, humidity does not affect the sticky gel.
 However, if it gets wet it will not re-stick again until it is dry.
+If you are in a high humidity environment, for best results, assure that the gel is attached to dry surfaces and that humidity

 Can my stemware break while removing the coaster?